shadowphoeniqx/Phishing-Email-Analysis-Report/README.md

 - SafeLink redirect deconstruction
 - Base64 decoding of email body
 - Discovery of hidden Facebook profile link
-- Threat narrative used in the phishing attempt", covering:
+- Threat narrative used in the phishing attempt
 - Sender and recipient validation
 - Brand impersonation tactics
 - Suspicious subject and timestamp details